-Political Science, as a discipline, involves the systematic study of politics and the political system.
-The Political Science program at Kentucky State University has a highly developed academic curriculum that prepares students for graduate study in political science or related areas such as law or public administration.
+Political Science program at Kentucky State University involves the systematic study of politics and the political system, and prepares students for graduate study in political science or related areas such as law or public administration.
 Political Science requires the application of knowledge and critical thinking to assess, prevent, and resolve political and social problems.
 Additionally, the curriculum addresses preparation of students for entry-level career position in the public and private sectors of employment.

 A minor in Political Science requires the completion of 18 semester credit hours including POS 160, 211, 300 or 301, 355 and the selection of one 6 semester credit hour specialization option in consultation with the student’s minor advisor.
 In addition, students taking a minor in Political Science must complete POS 101 as part of the Liberal Studies Requirements.